RealSniperKing/SK_P4/README.md

 #### Run virtual environment
 `call  env/Scripts/activate.bat`

-Warning, if you use linux system:
+Warning, if you use linux system or Mac OS:
 `source env/bin/activate`

 "(env)" is displayed if the environment have been activated